khalti/docs.khalti.com/content/getting-started.md

 ## 1. Signup as merchant
 First of all you will need a merchant and a consumer accounts.
-Merchant is an online business service like QFX, Kaymu, etc.
+Merchant is an online business service like e-commerce websites, ISP online payment, Movie online purchase etc.
 Consumer is an end user who uses Khalti to purchase products or services from merchants.

 Please follow links below to create a merchant and a consumer accounts if you have not already.